usnistgov/fipy/docs/source/SOLVERS.rst

 Trilinos_ solver suites to be installed in order to solve linear systems.
 PETSc_ and Trilinos_ are the most complete of the solvers due to their numerous preconditioning and solver capabilities and they also allow :term:`FiPy` to :ref:`run in parallel <PARALLEL>`.
+The :term:`Python` interface for PETSc_
-PETSc_ is better maintained than Trilinos_ and tends to be easier to install.
+is better maintained than for Trilinos_ and tends to be easier to install.
 The sparse linear algebra solvers from the popular SciPy_ package are widely available and easy to install.
-Although they do not perform as well as the other suites and lack many of the features of PETSc_ or Trilinos_, they may be the best linear solver choice when first installing and testing :term:`FiPy`.
+Although they do not perform as well as the other suites and lack many of the features of PETSc_ or Trilinos_, they may be the easiest linear solver choice when first installing and testing :term:`FiPy`.
 While the Pysparse_ linear solvers offer a modest advantage in serial, be aware that they require :term:`Python` 2.7, which is no longer supported.